 Defenses to Evading Arrest Charges that Might Get Your Case Dismissed or Dropped

 A critical issue that must be explored in all evading arrest cases is the element of whether the arrest or detention was lawful.
 If the police officer that made the arrest or detention did so without a valid warrant or made the decision based upon a lack of reasonable suspicion, your evading arrest charges may be dropped or thrown out by the judge.
-It is critical to your defense that an experienced attorney review the specific facts of your case and make a determination if this defense is available for your evading arrest case.
+It is critical to your defense that an experienced criminal defense attorney review the specific facts of your case and decide if this defense is available for your evading arrest case.

-I am a passionate attorney experienced with evading arrest and other felony and misdemeanor charges.
-If you choose to hire me for your defense team, I will aggressively defend you against the evading arrest charge and thoroughly investigate your case to determine if the police officer’s violated your Constitutional rights during the detention and/or arrest.
+The Hampton Criminal Defense Attorneys, PLLC is a team of former prosecutors with over 80 years of criminal law experience and over five hundred criminal jury trials in the courts of Tarrant County, Texas.
+We are passionate attorneys experienced with evading arrest and other felony and misdemeanor charges.
+If you choose to hire The Hampton Criminal Defense Attorneys, PLLC for your criminal defense team, we will aggressively defend you against the evading arrest charge and thoroughly investigate your case to determine if the police officers violated your Constitutional rights during the detention and/or arrest.

 Schedule a Free Case Evaluation with Our Defense Attorneys